Making gluten free sausage balls can be tricky, but this full proof recipe uses oat and almond flour for an amazing result that's also vegan!

-These vegan sausage balls are easy to make and a perfect appetizer or snack!
-They are filling, taste amazing and even gluten-free.
+Sausage balls are a perfect appetizer or snack!
+They are filling, taste amazing and this recipe is easy to make.

 Traditional sausage balls consist of meaty sausage, dairy-filled cheese, and biscuit dough.
 This version is made from all plant-based ingredients making them a bit lighter.
-Which means one thing, you can eat as many as you want without feeling blah!
+We like to serve these with my vegan ranch dressing!

 How to Make Vegan Sausage Balls